Talk to us today

 Two weeks later, the government furlough scheme started.
 I ended up spending my time in the garden and doing jobs around the house.
 My daughter complained it wasn’t fair that she had to still do work and I didn’t.
 Instead, we found other ways of learning, she helped me with garden projects, planting flowers, and the housework.
 We had fun baking cakes and did lots of arts and crafts.
 I bought a trampoline and swimming pool for the garden to keep her active.
 She was much happier, less stressed and she was still learning!

-What have you learned during lockdown?
+What things did you learn during lockdown?

 Leave a comment...